Can crisis preparedness prevent corruption in emergency responses?

 Examples include research projects that help identify malfeasance in public procurement, deter the theft of medicine, or determine whether ethics training can reduce corruption in the public sector.

-GI-ACE is designed to be more than the sum of its parts, ensuring not only that the 14 supported projects generate world-class research, but that the research is meaningful, actually having an impact on anti-corruption efforts.
+GI ACE is designed to be more than the sum of its parts, ensuring not only that supported projects generate world-class research, but that the research is meaningful, actually having an impact on anti-corruption efforts.

 For all the research that has been done over the years around corruption, the questions of what works and in what context still remains.
 If the impact that we all care about is solving corruption problems in the world, evidence that can actually contribute to impact must get into the hands of practitioners around the world and within various sectors who are charged with designing and implementing effective solutions to corruption problems.